 If your business load primarily involves GET request (i.e. download request), in addition to complying with the above guidelines, you are recommended to use COS in combination with the Tencent Cloud CDN service.

 Tencent Cloud CDN uses edge acceleration nodes across the country and the globe to minimize latency and improve speed when distributing content to users.
-Hotspot files can be cached using the prefetch feature, thus reducing the number of GET requests returned to the COS origin server.
-Refer to best practice for using COS with CDN.
+Hot files can be cached using the prefetch feature, thus reducing the number of GET requests returned to the COS origin server.
+For more information, see Domain Name Management.